unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **Challenge** 2 (450 XP)

-**_Divine Eminence_**.
+**_Alien Eminence_**.
 As a bonus action, the priest can expend a tek skill slot to cause its melee weapon attacks to deal an extra 10 (3d6) radiant damage to a target on a hit.
 This benefit lasts until the end of the turn.
 If the priest expends a tek skill slot of 2nd level or higher, the extra damage increases by 1d6 for each level above 1st.

 **_Tekcasting_**.
 The priest is a 5th-level tekcaster.
 Its Tekcasting ability is Wisdom (tek skill save DC 13, +5 to hit with tek skill attacks).
 The priest has the following priest tek skills prepared: